-My favourite piece of roasted chicken for a meal is the chicken Maryland.
+Delicious Chicken Maryland is my favourite piece of roasted chicken for a meal.
 It contains the juicy tender dark meat of the thigh and the fun of meat on a stick in the drumstick.
 If you’re extra lucky you get the cloaca too for an extra special treat.

 Chicken Maryland also tastes good with vegemite.

 Thanks for visiting.
 Please check out the rest of Yummy Lummy.
 I’d love it if you shared this site with your friends.

 - 3 tablespoons Flour